-St Mirren v Dumbarton
+St Mirren 5-0 Dumbarton

 Live Text

-Corner, Dumbarton.
-Conceded by Gary MacKenzie.
+Corner, St. Mirren.
+Conceded by Scott Gallacher.

-Attempt blocked.
-Liam Burt (Dumbarton) right footed shot from outside the box is blocked.

 Attempt saved.
-Liam Smith (St. Mirren) left footed shot from the centre of the box is saved in the centre of the goal.
+Gavin Reilly (St. Mirren) right footed shot from a difficult angle on the right is saved in the bottom right corner.

-Cameron Smith (St. Mirren) wins a free kick in the attacking half.
+Attempt missed.
+Gary MacKenzie (St. Mirren) header from the centre of the box is too high following a corner.

-Corner, Dumbarton.
-Conceded by Craig Samson.
+Corner, St. Mirren.
+Conceded by Craig Barr.

 Attempt saved.
-Kevin Nisbet (Dumbarton) left footed shot from the centre of the box is saved in the top left corner.
+Ryan Flynn (St. Mirren) right footed shot from the right side of the six yard box is saved in the bottom right corner.

 Goal!

 Goal!
-St. Mirren 2, Dumbarton 0.
-Cameron Smith (St. Mirren) right footed shot from very close range to the centre of the goal.
+St. Mirren 5, Dumbarton 0.
+Lewis Morgan (St. Mirren) right footed shot from outside the box to the top left corner.
+Assisted by Ian McShane.

-Ryan Flynn (St. Mirren) wins a free kick in the defensive half.
+Stuart Carswell (Dumbarton) wins a free kick in the defensive half.

 Attempt missed.
-Daniel Mullen (St. Mirren) left footed shot from the centre of the box misses to the right.
+Cameron Smith (St. Mirren) right footed shot from outside the box misses to the right.

-Attempt blocked.
-Cameron Smith (St. Mirren) right footed shot from the centre of the box is blocked.

-Daniel Mullen (St. Mirren) wins a free kick on the left wing.
+Stephen McGinn (St. Mirren) wins a free kick on the right wing.

-Foul by Liam Burt (Dumbarton).
+Foul by Calum Gallagher (Dumbarton).

-Attempt missed.
-Ryan Flynn (St. Mirren) right footed shot from outside the box misses to the right.

-Daniel Mullen (St. Mirren) wins a free kick in the defensive half.
+Cameron Smith (St. Mirren) wins a free kick in the defensive half.

 Foul by Craig Barr (Dumbarton).